Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 **Note**: Page URLs and other page-specific configuration and metadata is not migrated in this scenario.

 For advanced scenarios, you can use the extensibility feature to implement [customizations](../Migration.Tool.Extensions/README.md#custom-class-mappings) that map specific page types or individual fields to reusable content types.
-For example, this allows you to migrate multiple page types to a single content type, or split fields of a single page type into multiple content types.
+For example, this allows you to migrate multiple page types to a single content type.

 ## Convert page types to reusable field schemas